cokelaer/damona/doc/joss/paper.md

 reproduce an analysis was a challenge even for computer scientists.
 Indeed, one needed to be proficient in several languages to compile C/C++ code, set up the correct JAVA or R environment, etc. Hours were spent in retrieving the correct source code, days in compilation time, weeks in reproducing analysis.
-Indeed, one recurrent issue in research being the ability to reproduce an existing results, which was most probably performed in a different environment.
+Indeed, one recurrent issue in research being the ability to reproduce an existing results, which was difficult with colleagues working in different environments or different operating system.
 Nowadays, many solutions are available to install reproducible NGS pipelines.
 First, the **conda** software manager allows to create environment where compiled version of a software can be installed.
 More specifically, the **Bioconda** [Gruning2018] community has offered thousands of pre-compiled bioinformatics software on their channel using the conda package manager.
 Second, reproducible containers can encapsulate those software within a container based on Docker or Singularity technologies [@Kurtzer2017].
 Bioconda even provide docker and singularity containers of each compiled tool.

 Bioinformaticians have now all the tools to build reproducible pipelines.
 There is still a problem: maintenace.
 How to provide pipelines that are reproducible